 The word “historic” is overused, but as we look back on 2011, it is a perfect fit for our industry’s year.
 The U.S. Supreme Court’s vigorous affirmation of our First Amendment rights, a new array of artistically astonishing games, and educators’ increasing recognition of the role games play in teaching and learning made 2011 a remarkable year and set the stage for a great 2012.

 I want to thank all of you for supporting our industry as we faced a momentous challenge to the constitutional rights of our industry’s artists and creators before the U.S. Supreme Court.
 Your support helped amplify our voice, and ensured the Court heard our collective concerns about the consequences of the Schwarzenegger-Yee law at the center of the case.
-The Court’s landmark declaration that video games enjoy the same Constitutional protections as books, movies and fine arts was exactly what we hoped to hear.
-The importance of this decision, both for our industry and for all who cherish free speech, cannot be overstated.

 While the legal news played out in Washington, the rest of the world continued to be amazed by the increasing sophistication of the games our industry produces.
 As Seth Schiesel wrote in The New York Times earlier this month: